25th December 2016

 Our guests have made a big family that loves photography, so it is always nice to stop and take some new shots.
 The pond where flamingoes can be seen is half full, and even though they are not really close to us we can still get a good look from this moderate distance.
 But this does not stop us from enjoying this magnificent moment where the sounds of nature connect us with this wonderful place.
 The light is perfect.
 The temperature is perfect too.

-Our guide knows this is a special moment for everyone here, so he keeps silence and allows nature to speak for itself.
+Our guide knows this is a special moment for everyone here, so he keeps silent and allows nature to speak for itself.
 Nobody knows when they could ever go back to this place, but we are all sure that if the possibility arises, there will be no second thoughts of repeating this dreamlike experience in the Galapagos Islands.

 30th December 2016